21 Great Day Trips From New York City

 Most visitors head to Sleepy Hollow for the legendary tales of Washington Irving’s short story, ‘The Legend of Sleepy Hollow,’ though there are plenty of other things to do here!

-At Rockefeller State Park Preserve, outdoor enthusiasts have ample opportunity to hike, fish, birdwatch, or go horseback riding at the main entrance of the park.
-There are trail maps available at the visitor center.
+At Rockefeller State Park Preserve, outdoor enthusiasts have ample opportunity to hike, fish, birdwatch, or go horseback riding at the park’s main entrance.
+Trail maps are available at the visitor center.

-To reach Sleepy Hollow from New York City, take a train from Grand Central to Tarrytown – the entire journey takes under an hour.
-This is easily one of the best (and spookiest) day trips from New York City.
+To reach Sleepy Hollow from New York City, take a train from Grand Central to Tarrytown – the journey takes under an hour.
+This is easily one of the best (and spookiest) day trips you’ll find.

 Day trips from NYC